You are here

 In addition to meeting these statutory accountability requirements, the annual ELP assessment can be effectively used for planning and instructional purposes.
 It serves as the single most psychometrically valid and reliable measure of a student’s ELP.

-ACCESS for ELLs Ordering
+WIDA ACCESS Ordering

 What's New